DatBoiDarius31/DatBoiDarius31/README.md

 - 👋 Hi, I’m @DatBoiDarius31
 - 👀 I’m interested in ...
-Anime, Comp Sci, Building Desktops, adn Sports.
+Anime, Comp Sci, Building Desktops, and Sports.
 - 🌱 I’m currently learning ...
 Angular.
 - 💞️ I’m looking to collaborate on ... any beginnner level projects.
 - 📫 How to reach me ... smith.darius31fb@gmial.com.